The UK's relationship with China, the world's second largest economy and most populous country, has worsened.

 The countries have fallen out over issues including Hong Kong, tech giant Huawei and alleged human rights abuses against China's Uighur ethnic group.

-Why are the UK and China arguing about Hong Kong?
+Why the UK and China disagree on Hong Kong

 The UK also has an interest in Hong Kong because 300,000 UK nationals live there.

 Why has the UK suspended its extradition treaty with Hong Kong?

 Extradition is when one country formally gives up a person to another country where they are accused of crimes.